gibbok/jjj/README.md

 Usage examples:

-Select a file and pipe it to less:
+Select a file and pipe it to cat:

 ```shell
 jjj . | xargs cat